 - P99 latency: significantly more consistent.
 Rust services tend to flatline where Go services have visible GC-induced jitter.
 (This has gotten much better on the Go-side ever since they introduced their low-latency GC, but the difference is still there under heavy load.)

-Honestly, you’re unlikely to get a 10x throughput improvement going from Go to Rust the way you might from Python.
+Honestly, you’re unlikely to get a 10x throughput improvement.
 What you get is fewer “silly errors” and flatter latency tails, plus the ability to expand into other domains like embedded development or systems programming while still using the same language.
 That’s often the most surprising side-effect of a migration: there’s a lot of opportunity for code-sharing across teams that previously had to use different stacks.
 You can use Rust for everything.

 Conclusion

 For foundational services (services that your organization relies on, that have high uptime requirements, that are critical to your business), that trade is obviously worth it.
-For others, Go remains the right answer.
+For others, Go is fine.
 The point of a migration is to put each problem in the language that solves it best.

 Ready to Make the Move to Rust?